 * Ovary – the enlarged portion at the base of the pistil which houses the unfertilized eggs.

 * Each carpel will eventually produce a seed.

 The basic unit of the ovary is the carpel.

-One can determine the number of carpels in a pistil by counting the number of stigmas or styles (each carpel has one), or by making a cross-section of the ovary and counting the number of partitions.
+The number of carpels in a pistil can be determined by counting the number of stigmas or styles (each carpel has one), or by making a cross-section of the ovary and counting the number of partitions.

 Gynoecial types based on fusion